Top 5 2nd Quarter Trades of AI - GuruFocus.com

 The price-to-GF Value ratio is 0.91, earning the stock a GF Value rank of 7.

-AIMZ Investment Advisors, LLC reduced their investment in NAS:MRVL by 3,695 shares.
-The trade had a 0.13% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $72.14.
+During the quarter, AIGEN INVESTMENT MANAGEMENT, LP bought 112,744 shares of NYSE:PEG for a total holding of 124,589.
+The trade had a 1.36% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $66.16.

-In terms of valuation, Marvell Technology Inc has a price-book ratio of 3.12, a EV-to-Ebitda ratio of 42.70 and a price-sales ratio of 9.33.
+In terms of valuation, Public Service Enterprise Group Inc has a price-book ratio of 2.39, a EV-to-Ebitda ratio of -340.87 and a price-sales ratio of 3.58.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.